sfederow/orfdb/README.md

 Before running the database loading scripts, ensure that the `settings.ini` file is properly configured.
 This file contains paths to the directories where the input files are located.
 Here is a brief overview of the configuration options:

 - **DATABASE**: Configure the database connection settings, including host, port, user, password, and database name.
-- **DATA**: Specify the directories containing the various annotation files, such as GENCODE, RefSeq, CHESS, and others.
+- **DATA**: Specify the filenames of the gff files downloaded above.
+These should all live in orfdb/data

 ## Running the Database Loading Script